Databricks Langchain Integrations Python APIο

 dependencies β A list of external dependencies required by the function.
 Defaults to an empty list.
 Note that the

-parameter is not supported in all runtimes.
+dependenciesparameter is not supported in all runtimes.
 Ensure that you are using a runtime that supports environment and dependency declaration prior to creating a function that defines dependencies.
-Standard PyPI package declarations are supported (i.e.,requests>=2.25.1
+Standard PyPI package declarations are supported (i.e.,requests>=2.25.1).environment_version β The version of the environment in which the function will be executed.
+Defaults to βNoneβ.
+Note that the

-parameter is not supported in all runtimes.
+environment_versionparameter is not supported in all runtimes.
 Ensure that you are using a runtime that supports environment and dependency declaration prior to creating a function that declares an environment verison.

 - Returns: